 * E-mail: joerg.schnauss@uni-leipzig.de

 The origin of this stiffening behavior of in vitro actin networks is not directly reflected in apparent properties of the filaments building up the actin structures.
 We investigated these single filament properties under different D2O conditions via fluorescence microscopy.
 Our measurements revealed that D2O interferes with the (de)polymerization dynamics (Figure 3).
 We further analyzed the impact of D2O on properties of the single filaments such as the contour length and persistence length (lp).
 The assays started from a monomeric basis and the average filament length decreased with increasing D2O content (Figure S 1).
 This can explain why the in vitro networks become softer from 45% to 70% since shorter filaments result in a softer network.
 This finding is not consistent with our cell experiments, where cells treated with 70% D2O were stiffer than under 45% D2O conditions.
 However, in cells the actin cytoskeleton was already pre-polymerized when the treatment with D2O started and is also controlled by accessory proteins.
+We would also like to mention the interesting fact that although polymerization dynamics of in vitro actin networks are independent of the D2O content while depolymerization is slowed in a dose dependent fashion (Figure 3), filaments become shorter in average with increasing D2O content.
+One might intuitively think that a slowdown in depolymerization should yield longer filaments, which is in contrast to our observations.
+However, pyrene assays only give information on the overall bulk behavior and give no direct information about the behavior of single filaments.
+A possible explanation could be that D2O induces more nucleation seeds and thus filaments are shorter in average while still showing comparable polymerization dynamics.